hpc2n/gpu-course/hands-ons/0.setup/1.compiling/README.md

     ```

     The `purge` command unload existing modules.
 Note that the `purge` command
-    will warn that two modules where not unloaded.
+    will warn that two modules were not unloaded.
 This is normal and you should
     **NOT** force unload them.
 The `fosscuda` module loads the GNU compiler,
     the CUDA SDK and several other libraries.
 The `buildenv` module sets certain
     environment variables.